tcontis/tcontis.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Having recently graduated with my <strong>MS in Electrical and Computer Engineering</strong> from <a href='https://ece.gatech.edu'>Georgia Tech</a>, I'm on the hunt for my next opportunity in <strong>embedded systems/firmware engineering</strong> where I can <strong>innovate</strong> and make a <strong>positive impact</strong> on the world.
+Having recently graduated with my <strong>MS in Electrical and Computer Engineering</strong> from Georgia Tech, I'm on the hunt for my next opportunity in <strong>embedded systems/firmware engineering</strong> where I can <strong>innovate</strong> and make a <strong>positive impact</strong> on the world.

-These past few years, I've had the privilege of developing my skills in <strong>firmware development</strong> and <strong>signal processing</strong> through some <strong>amazing opportunities</strong>, including:
+These past few years, I've had the privilege of developing my skills in <strong>firmware development</strong> and <strong>signal processing</strong> through some amazing opportunities, including:
-  - Developing fall-detection capabilities for a startup's industrial safety wearable
+  - Developing fall-detection capabilities for a <a href="https://slatesafety.com/products/band-v2/">startup's industrial safety wearable</a>
-  - Mentoring students in embedded controls as a three-time Graduate Teaching Assistant
+  - Mentoring students in embedded controls as a <a href="https://www.flickr.com/photos/georgiatechece/53672014065/in/album-72177720316390187">three-time Graduate Teaching Assistant</a>
-  - Collaborating with friends to prototype a wire-cutting machine in three weeks
+  - Collaborating with friends to prototype a <a href="https://thomascontis.com/projects/wire_cutting_machine/">wire-cutting machine in three weeks</a>